 API access tokens are securely hashed using a SHA-256 HMAC function, using a strong per-account secret key.
 We never store API access tokens as plain text.

 We operate a multi-tenant application with row-level security.
 We have extensive unit tests and multiple failsafes at the database- and application-level concerning data isolation.

-API access tokens are assigned a role, which gives them certain privileges and access permissions.
-Only admins users can view and manage resources that do not belong to them.
+We use standard RBAC for authorization.
+API access tokens are assigned a role, which gives them certain privileges and access permissions based on the resources they own and are associated to.
+Only administrative users can view and manage resources that do not belong to them.